-The experimental setup consists in a cubic glass tank, of lateral side L = 60 cm, filled with 52 cm of water (see Fig. 1) and mounted on a precision rotating turntable of 2 m in diameter (11; 12).
-The angular velocity $\Omega$ of the turntable is set to 0.84 rad s-1 (8 rpm), with relative fluctuations $\Delta\Omega/\Omega$ less than $5\times10^{-4}$ .
-The rotation of the fluid is set long before the experiment starts in order for transient spin-up recirculations to be damped and therefore to achieve a solid body rotation.
-A horizontal cover is placed at a height of H = 49 cm, defining the upper boundary of the flow.
+and mounted on a precision rotating turntable of 2 m in diameter.12 The angular velocity Ω of the turntable is set to 0.84 rad s-1 (8 rpm), with relative fluctuations $\Delta\Omega/\Omega$ less than 5×10^{-4} .
+The rotation of the fluid is set long before the experiment (at least 1/2 h) in order for transient spin-up recirculations to be damped and therefore to achieve a solid body rotation.
+A horizontal cover is placed at a height of H=49 cm, defining the upper boundary of the flow.